30 Beautiful Christmas Color Themes and The Moods They Set

 Feeling: Glamorous and elegant

-Shimmering metallic accents in silver and gold shine in the warm glow of white lights to create a magical look that is, as the song says G-L-A-M, O-R, O-U-S.
+Shimmering metallic accents in silver and gold shine in the warm glow of white lights to create a magical holiday sparkle that is, as the song says G-L-A-M, O-R, O-U-S.

 Burgundy and White.